esamattis/slimux/README.md

 REPL commands are designed to work with various Read Eval Print Loops such as `python`, `irb` (Ruby), `node` (Javascript), `coffee` (CoffeeScript) etc.
+This is loosely modelled after [Slime for Emacs][SLIME].
 Shell commands are designed to work with normal shells such as `bash`.
+These are useful for running tests for example.

 Main difference between these is pane configuration visibility.
 Each buffer has own configuration for REPL, but for Shell there is only one global